jeet-patel313/automail/README.md

 automail.py allows users to generate a random 14 digit password and stores the password in user device and also email the credentials to the user.

 ## Prerequisites
-~ You need to configure your gmail to allow sending email using Less Secure Apps https://support.google.com/accounts/answer/6010255?hl=en
+~ You need to configure your gmail to allow sending email using Less Secure Apps <br>
+https://support.google.com/accounts/answer/6010255?hl=en

 ## How To Use